Kate Blankenship – Development Assistant

 Rachel C. Robinson – Director of Preservation

 Rachel joined PPS in August 2017.
 She is the former executive director of the Vieux Carré Commission Foundation and Felicity Redevelopment Inc., both located in New Orleans.
-Rachel holds a master’s degree in urban and environmental planning and certificate in historic preservation from the University of Virginia and a master’s degree in historical and sustainable architecture from New York University—London.
+Rachel holds a master’s degree in urban and environmental planning and a certificate in historic preservation from the University of Virginia and a master’s degree in historical and sustainable architecture from New York University—London.
 She serves on the board of the West Broadway Neighborhood Association and the New England Chapter Society of Architectural Historians and is a member of the Providence Community Library Facilities Committee.

 Brent Runyon – Executive Director

 Brent came to PPS in October, 2013.
 Prior to that, he was the executive director of Thomasville Landmarks (Thomasville, Georgia) for eight years.
 He received his master’s degree in historic preservation from the University of Georgia.
-While at UGA, he focused on community planning and affordable housing issues, and worked on several community-based design charrettes.
-His focus is on community planning, place identity and affordable housing issues.
-He is actively serving on the boards of the Providence Revolving Fund, the Providence Public Library, Trinity Gateway Historic Improvement Association and HousingWorks RI.
+While at UGA, he focused on community planning and affordable housing issues and worked on several community-based design charrettes.
+His focus is on community planning, place identity, and affordable housing issues.
+He is actively serving on the boards of the Providence Revolving Fund, the Providence Public Library, Trinity Gateway Historic Improvement Association, and HousingWorks RI.
 He was named a Providence Community Library “Champion of the Year” in 2017.